-Paramount has been seeking to buy its rival since last year, making a series of initially unsolicited offers – each of which were rejected the WBD board.
+The studio, which is controlled by David Ellison, has been seeking to buy its rival since last summer, making a series of initially unsolicited offers – each of which were rejected the WBD board.

-Then, in December, WBD accepted Netflix’s $82.7 billion ($27.75 per share) offer to buy its studio and streaming business, leaving shareholders with ownership of a separate business based around WBD’s portfolio of linear channels.
+Then, in December, WBD accepted a $82.7 billion ($27.75 per share) offer from Netflix to buy its studio and streaming business, leaving shareholders with ownership of a separate business based around WBD’s portfolio of linear channels.

 News of the Netflix deal, which is subject to approval by shareholders, resulted in Paramount launching a bid to buy to the business directly from WBD’s shareholders while also seeking to portray its offer as more lucrative and certain than its rival’s.